crossminer/aethereal/README.md

 ```
 usage: aethereal
  -artifactId <artifactId>   artifactId of the artifact to be analyzed
- -download                  Set this option to download all JARs locally
+ -download                  Download all JARs locally
+ -downloadPath <path>       Relative path to where the dataset should be
+                            downloaded
  -groupId <groupId>         groupId of the artifact to be analyzed
  -local                     Fetch artifact information from a local copy
                             of the Maven Dependency Graph
+ -m3                        Serialize the M3 models of all JARs
  -remote                    Fetch artifact information from Maven Central
                             / mvnrepository.com
 ```